JARVIS-MoCap/JARVIS-AnnotationTool/README.md

      sudo dpkg -r AnnotationTool

+## MacOS
+Coming soon...

+## Widows
+coming soon...

-# Building OpenCV QT5 and yaml-cpp yourself
+# Building OpenCV, QT5 and yaml-cpp yourself
 We try to provide prebuild versions of all the libraries you will need to compile the tool.
 You only need to build them yourself incase they don't work for your OS or you want to use different versions than the ones we ship it with.

 ## Linux and MacOS